 Good to Soft

 The ground is by no means dry but is firming up after a few days without rain at the course.
+On a sunny day at Cheltenham this is perfect racing conditions.

 Having well-irrigated soil means a racecourse will be able to produce good conditions on an average race day.
 There is less moisture in the ground and horses generally run freer.
 Most horses are adept at running on good ground.